freesewing/freesewing/markdown/dev/reference/api/part/config/dependencies/en.md

 <Warning>

-Unlike `after`, `front` only ever takes one part since you can only extend one part.
+Unlike `after`, `from` only ever takes one part since you can only extend one part.

 </Warning>